gitpod-io/workspace-images/CONTRIBUTING.md

 That's it.
 Simply pushing the Pull Request's commits to a new branch in `origin` is enough to trigger CircleCI for that PR.
 Pretty soon the build status will appear in the Pull Request automatically.

-> 💡 If CircleCI fails to build a particular image, but you believe it's a temporary problem (e.g. network timeout), you can restart builds directly from CircleCI's UI
+> 💡 Tip: If CircleCI fails to build a particular image, but you believe it's a temporary problem (e.g. network timeout), you can restart builds directly from CircleCI's UI